 Additional information can be found at saveabandonedbabies.org or by calling 1-888-510-2229.

 Spartan Patrol is comprised of Campus Public Safety student workers.
-Spartan Patrol is available to assist students, faculty and staff in feeling comfortable while at Aurora University by providing Spartan Safety Escorts on, and in, the vicinity of our campus.
-Spartan Patrol also supplements efforts of uniformed officers by conducting foot patrol of parking lots and academic buildings.
+Spartan Patrol is available to assist students, faculty, and staff in feeling comfortable while at Aurora University by providing Spartan Safety Escorts on, and in, the vicinity of our campus.
+Spartan Patrol also supplements the efforts of uniformed officers by conducting foot patrol of parking lots and academic buildings.
+Student work opportunities at CPS can be found at CPS Student Employment.

 Spartan Safety Escort